 Homes for Beavers

 Serves as a housing resource hub to current ARC students.
 This project aims to provide relevant, accurate, and sustainable housing information and resources to students who seek affordable housing options and services.
-Students may visit the where to visit for the most up-to-date information.
+Students may visit the ARC Wellness Center for the most up-to-date information.

 Showers for Homeless Students